 Peer Review Panel

-While we have offered an opportunity for new members to join our peer-review panel, we now actively seek BIPOC (Black, Indigenous, People of Color) representation.
+While we have long offered an opportunity for new members to join our peer-review panel, we now actively seek BIPOC (Black, Indigenous, People of Color) representation.
 We have researched academic departments at HBCUs and Black professional societies and collectives, and are proactively reaching out to these institutions.
 If you are, or know someone, from an underrepresented community who would be a good fit for our panel, please be in touch.

 Peer Review Process

 Our guidelines for peer review of submitted articles to Leonardo journal now include the following point for reviewers to specifically read for and address: "The manuscript and illustrations employ bias-free communication in regard to people of all ethnicities, gender identities, sexual orientations, religious affiliations, abilities, and ages.
 The text and/or imagery does not promote hatred, intolerance, or stereotyping."

 We have instituted an Inclusive Language Policy in our guidelines for editors, drawing from the resource provided by the National Assembly of State Arts Agencies, as a step toward decolonialist, antiracist, equitable and inclusive publication.